r-devel/r-project-web/md/bugs.md

     svn update
     svn diff > patch.diff

 This updates the code then creates a new file, `patch.diff`, that contains the changes between the latest version of R, and your alterations.
+And that’s a patch!
+Before submitting the patch, make sure that the built system works correctly by running:

+	make check-devel

-And that's a patch!
-Just attach that to the bug report you're writing, note in the report that there's an associated patch, and you're done.
+Read the output and look for notes, warnings, and errors.
+Finally, attach the patch to the bug report you're writing, note in the report that there's an associated patch, and you're done.

 ## What to do if there is an issue